mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 6/14 In Utero - Nirvana
+* 1st Listen:

 ## 6/13 The Downward Spiral - Nine Inch Nails
-* 1st Listen:
+* 1st Listen: Not great/ ok

 ## 6/12 Music From Big Pink - The Band
 * 1st Listen: Ok